 Relationships Australia WA and the Women’s Legal Service WA are working together to deliver Djinda Service.

-We provide support to Aboriginal and Torres Strait Islander women and children in the Perth metropolitan area affected by family violence and/or sexual assault.
+We provide support to Aboriginal and Torres Strait Islander women in the Perth metropolitan area who have experienced family violence and/or sexual assault.
 We are Aboriginal and non-Aboriginal women, mothers and sisters who care about the future of Aboriginal communities.
 We have personal and professional experience and understanding of family violence.

 Djinda is a Noongar word meaning ‘star’.
 The stars represent us as women who guide our families, shine brightly, survive against the odds and are strong in our determination to keep our families safe.